 I have no idea when public confidence will return, as such, I am unsure when I can resume our regular concert activities and have officially cancelled the entire 2020 Melbourne Guitar Festival concert season, which also includes our major 3 day festival in September.

-Having said that, I have livestreamed several concerts in the past with very high quality live streaming equipment, and will be moving to a paid livestream concert season in 2020.
+Having said that, I have livestreamed several concerts in the past and will be moving to a paid livestream concert season in 2020.